Dear CCQ Family,

 HAND SANITIZER – Hand sanitizer will be available for use throughout the church building.
 If you would like to bring your own for personal use, you may do so.

-HESITANT TO ATTEND – If you are uncomfortable attending church after we reopen the building, please do not feel burdened or pressured to attend services in person.
-We will continue to make the service available online for those at home via the following channels:
+HESITANT TO ATTEND – If you are uncomfortable attending church in person, please do not feel burdened or pressured to attend services.
+We will continue to make the service available online for those at home.

 MINISTRIES AND HOME FELLOWSHIPS – Ministry meetings and Prayer meetings may meet in the church building while observing social distancing guidelines and sanitization protocols as is feasible.
 Home Fellowships can resume meeting in-person at the discretion of the home fellowship leader.
 Please visit www.ccquakertown.org/home-fellowships for a current list.